fplll/fplll/README.md

 If GMP, MPFR and/or MPIR are not in the `$LD_LIBRARY_PATH`, you have to point to the directories where the libraries are, with

-    ./configure --with-gmp=/path/to/gmp
+    ./configure --with-gmp=path/to/gmp

 or

-    ./configure --with-mpfr=/path/to/mpfr
+    ./configure --with-mpfr=path/to/mpfr

 The same philosophy applies to the (optional) QD library.
-If you want to use mpir instead of gmp, use `--enable-mpir`.
+If you want to use mpir instead of gmp, use `--enable-mpir` and `--with-mpir=path/to/mpir".

 You can remove the program binaries and object files from the source code directory by typing `make clean`.
 To also remove the files that `./configure` created (so you can compile the package for a